 NOTE: To find out how disabilities may be taken into account in the admissions process at York University, please visit: Future Student's Information for Applicants with Diagnosed Disabilities page.

-Counselling & Disability Services (CDS) is committed to ensuring that students with documented disabilities who have qualified for admission to York University receive equitable treatment in pursuit of their educational goals.
+Disability Services (DS) is committed to ensuring that students with documented disabilities who have qualified for admission to York University receive equitable treatment in pursuit of their educational goals.

 Our primary aim is to help students realize, develop and fulfill their personal potential in order to maximally benefit from their university experience.
 At both the Keele and Glendon campuses, we provide a range of support services that are tailored to students’ individual needs and strengths in an accessible, respectful and confidential environment.

-The question and answer format below includes some of the most commonly asked questions and could serve as a good basis for further discussion with your disability counsellor.
+The question and answer format below includes some of the most commonly asked questions and could serve as a good basis for further discussion with your disabilities counsellor.

 - What are my rights as a student with a disability?